2008 Michigan Wolverines football team: vs Wisconsin

-Recap: Week 5

 Following a bye week, the Wolverines played the 500th game in the Big House against the #9 Wisconsin Badgers in their first contest against another Big Ten Conference school of the season.
 The Badgers missed a field goal in the first quarter but later scored on two field goal attempts.
 Scoring one touchdown and two field goals in the second quarter, Wisconsin finished the half with a 19–0 lead.
 The Wolverines gave up 5 fumbles, threw 2 interceptions and managed only 21 yards in the first half.
 The offense got going midway through the third quarter.
 A touchdown pass thrown to freshman Kevin Koger got them on the board.
 The Wolverines continued to have success offensively, scoring 3 touchdowns in the fourth quarter.
 They took the lead when John Thompson returned an interception for a touchdown.
 The Badgers were down 27–19 with a little over 5 minutes to go.
 Because of a series of big passes, the Badgers scored a touchdown and went for the two-point conversion.
 Their initial attempt resulted in a pass caught for an apparent score, but was thwarted by an ineligible receiver penalty.
 On their second attempt, the ball sailed over the head of the intended target in the back of the endzone.
 The Badgers were unable to regain possession with an onside kick, ending the game.
 Their 20-point comeback was the second largest comeback in Michigan football history (the largest was a 21-point comeback victory at Minnesota in 2003).